AmFe-GH/Atnal/Readme.md

 3. **LearnPeaks.py**:
    - Implementation of a function that identifies peaks of interest.
    - It should be called after training the model.
+4. **gmm.py**:
+   - Subcomponent of Gaussian Mixture Clustering, called directly from the main files.
+5. **Template**:
+   - Pictures used in the paper.
 We provide a sample of a publicly available MSI data to train and test the model and to ensure reproducibility.

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Wolfgang_Schulz.png" alt="Generative Wolfgang">   Acknowledgements